Mec-iS/staticwebpage/posts/004_beyond_cosine_similarity.md

 ## Why this is exciting

 The combination of high "Average NDCG@10" and materially higher "Tail/Head ratios" suggests taumode can surface relevant alternatives beyond the very top ranks without sacrificing head fidelity, which is precisely what taumode was designed for.
-This experiment demonstate the effectiveness of Tauomde on a real dataset application.
+This experiment demonstate the effectiveness of taumode on a real dataset application.

 Because the dataset spans two decades of diverse CWE and CVSS phrasing, robustness in the tail indicates <strong>resilience to language drift and domain shift</strong>, a critical property for operational cyber‑threat triage.